-Materials needed: unshielded conductive wire that can stay in shape (like this steel wire), shielded flexible electric wire (for easy connecting), LED light, 1-2 batteries, an empty container (anything would do, even a coffee cup), duct tape to fix the wires, pin or other sharp object for poking holes on container lid, wire stripper, wire cutter.
+Materials needed: unshielded conductive wire that can stay in shape (like this steel wire), shielded flexible electric wire (for easy connecting), LED light, 1-2 batteries, an empty container (anything would do, even a coffee cup), duct tape to fix the wires, pin or other sharp objects for poking holes on container lid, wire stripper, wire cutter.

-Paper Water Bucket: Make cup out of sheet of paper, no glue, no staple, no anything else – the goal is to hold as much water as possible for 10 seconds.
+Paper Water Bucket: Make a cup out of a sheet of paper, no glue, no staple, no anything else – the goal is to hold as much water as possible for 10 seconds.
 Here is a detailed instructions

-Materials needed: for each player, 2 pages of print paper (or more), 2 paper cups, a lot of coins as weight, a scale to measure the weight.
+Materials needed: for each player, 2 pages of print paper (or more), 2 paper cups, a lot of coins as weight, and a scale to measure the weight.